S-March/smarchWatch_Public/README.md

 # smarchWatch_PUBLIC

 I decided sometime last year that I wanted to make a smart watch from scratch.
 I am an electrical engineer and product designer by day, so this was a fun side project that had been rolling around in my head for a while now.
+For future projects and progress pictures feel free to follow me on instagram @SamsonMarch

 ![smarchWatch](glamourShot.jpg)